scottslowe/weblog/content/post/2019-08-27-bootstrapping-a-kubernetes-cluster-on-aws-with-clusterapi.md

 url: /2019/08/27/bootstrapping-a-kubernetes-cluster-on-aws-with-clusterapi/
 ---

 Yesterday I published [a high-level overview of Cluster API][xref-1] (CAPI) that provides an introduction to some of the concepts and terminology in CAPI.
-In this post, I'd like to walk readers through actually using CAPI to bootstrap a [Kubernetes][link-3] cluster on AWS.<!--more-->
+In this post, I'd like to walk readers through actually using CAPI to bootstrap a [Kubernetes][link-3] cluster on AWS.
+This walkthrough is for the v1alpha1 release of CAPI (a walk through for CAPI v1alpha2 is coming).<!--more-->

 It's important to note that all of the information shared here is also found in [the "Getting Started" guide][link-2] in [the AWS provider's GitHub repository][link-4].
 My purpose here is provide an additional walkthrough that supplements that official documentation, not to supplant the official documentation, and to spread the word about how the process works.
+As mentioned earlier, this is all based on the 0.3.x release of the AWS provider, which adheres to the v1alpha1 revision of CAPI.

 Four basic steps are involved in bootstrapping a Kubernetes cluster on AWS using CAPI: